le-schlo/EnT_Substrate_Mapping/README.md

      - `min_dist` default is 0.15.
      - `metric` default is `euclidean`.
 <br/><br/>
-4B.
-Alternatively run an automated analysis: `examples/automated_analysis.py`
+4. *Option B*: Alternatively run an automated analysis: `examples/automated_analysis.py`
    - Using the previously generated data the virtual libraries can be screened for promising candidates (e.g., molecules below a triplet energy threshold and with the spin population located on a defined core substructure)
    - The threshold for triplet energy values can be set with the `threshold` variable (default: 62 kcal/mol)
    - The `core_smiles` can be defined and only molecules with a spin population located on this core will pass the screening